ga4gh/compliance/docs/RunningTests_maven.md

 URLs for the various submodules (that comes when you `deploy` to a website) so the module-oriented links in the left navigation panel don't work.

-There's an example of an **intentionally-failing** test in the `LandingPageIT` test class of the `org.ga4gh.cts.core` package.
+There's an example of an **intentionally-failing** test in the `CanForceFailIT` test class of the `org.ga4gh.cts.core` package.
 It fails if you run it with the `cts.demofail` property to true.